antmicro/grabthecam/README.md

 All functions and classes for `grabthecam` library are in the `grabthecam` C++ namespace.

 The core of the library is the `CameraCapture` class.
-Use it for adjusting the camera settings, grabbing and reading frames.
+Use it to adjust camera settings, grab and read frames.

-If you want to preprocess the raw photo, you have to set the frame converter.
+If you want to preprocess a raw photo, you need to set a frame converter.
 Frame converters operate on OpenCV's matrices.
 Currently implemented converters support all formats convertible via [openCV's `cvtColor` and `demosaicing` functions][cv_colors] (including many types of YUV and Bayer frames).

 ### Create and setup an instance of `CameraCapture`

-#### Create the instance of CameraCapture
+#### Create an instance of CameraCapture

 The constructor will:
 - open the camera "/dev/video0" device and set a file descriptor for it